jexnator/starter-academic/content/publication/Module Hardware/index.md

 slides: ""
 ---
 {{% callout note %}}
- <b>1.
-In the following part i would like to present you the different components, which are inside of a PC, server or a notebook.</b>
+ 1. <b> In the following part i would like to present you the different components, which are inside of a PC, server or a notebook.</b>
 {{% /callout %}}

 <b>Computer case:</b> Inside of the computer case you will find all following components of a Computer.
 The main idea is to protect the interior.
 It also contributes to a visual aspect of the computer.